avanwouwe/wazuh-gworkspace/doc/install-step-2.md

 > this how-to assumes a multi-node [Wazuh docker deployment](https://github.com/wazuh/wazuh-docker) and may require adaptation for other deployment methods

 # add required Python libraries
 The wodle requires the `google-api-python-client` Python library, which is not distributed with the standard Wazuh distribution.
-To ensure that this library is in the Docker image, first create a custom Dockerfile for the manager node.
+To ensure that this library is in the Docker image, first create a custom Dockerfile for the master node.
 This Dockerfile will build on the standard image provided by Wazuh.

 ```
 cd  ~/wazuh-docker/multi-node/config/wazuh_cluster/
-cat > manager.Dockerfile << EOF
+cat > master.Dockerfile << EOF
 FROM wazuh/wazuh-manager:4.8.1
 RUN /var/ossec/framework/python/bin/python3 -m pip install google-api-python-client
 EOF